 There is a Better Way!

 In sum, the normal occurrences and traditional practices in the industry should be considered unacceptable by any finance or accounting professional accustomed to operating in almost any other service and industry.
 Here at NYSHEX, we pride ourselves on tackling the issues of i) price variability and uncertainty between the original quote from ocean carrier and the cost of ocean freight on the day of vessel loading, and ii) invoicing inaccuracies and disputes.
-With a NYSHEX Forward Contract, the price agreed to with the ocean carrier at the time of entering into the contract is a fixed price not subject to any price fluctuations or changes.
-Additionally, the NYSHEX Forward Contract is an “all-inclusive rate” at the time of entering into the contract so there are no hidden fees which may lead to invoicing disputes or inaccuracies.
+With a NYSHEX contract, the price agreed to with the ocean carrier at the time of entering into the contract is a fixed price not subject to any price fluctuations or changes.
+Additionally, the NYSHEX contract contains “all-inclusive rates” at the time of entering into the contract so there are no hidden fees which may lead to invoicing disputes or inaccuracies.
 Effectively, the price you see on the screen for a contract is the price you’ll pay.
 Furthermore, if that weren't enough value for your freight spend, the ocean carriers guarantee the containers and the vessel space for all NYSHEX contracts because there are liquidated damages associated with breaching the contract.

-If your organization is not taking advantage of guaranteed, NYSHEX Forward Contracts this represents a true and tangible loss of opportunity cost.
-We’ve seen that the finance team of shippers contracting a significant portion of their container ocean freight volume on NYSHEX Forward Contracts can forecast costs significantly more accurately and also reduce the exorbitant overhead costs associated with disputing and managing the invoicing process.
+If your organization is not taking advantage of guaranteed, NYSHEX contracts this represents a true and tangible loss of opportunity cost.
+We’ve seen that the finance team of shippers contracting a significant portion of their container ocean freight volume on NYSHEX contracts can forecast costs significantly more accurately and also reduce the exorbitant overhead costs associated with disputing and managing the invoicing process.
 Many of our largest shipper members have run analyses to pinpoint P&L upsides to utilizing NYSHEX amounting to the hundreds of thousands in cost benefits.
 I admire and love working with these innovators who are rejecting this completely unacceptable status quo and are leveraging the tools available to them to drive change.